nicolehe/grow_slow/README.md

 <p align="center">
 ![](http://nicole.pizza/img/grow_slow-11days.gif)

 This is a guide to making your own version of [@grow_slow](http://twitter.com/grow_slow), which tweets a photo of a plant once a day.
 Of course, you can use this to do whatever you want — **these instructions will cover the technical aspects of using a Raspberry Pi to take a photo with a webcam and tweet it once a day**.
-This is meant to be useful for people who might not have a lot of experience with coding, or with Raspberry Pi.
+This is written to be understandable for people who might not have a lot of experience with coding, or with Raspberry Pi.
 You can read more about [@grow_slow](http://twitter.com/grow_slow) [here](http://nicole.pizza/grow_slow).

 ##Things You Need